ciao-group/coupled-sim-ciao/README.md

 This segment explains the methodology behind integrating the Varjo XR-3 headset with Unity for mixed reality (MR) applications, specifically using the High Definition Render Pipeline (HDRP). <br>
 There are tutorials on the Varjo page, on how to [create a MR-scene](https://developer.varjo.com/docs/unity-xr-sdk/mixed-reality-with-varjo-xr-plugin), but these lack to provide all-encompassing explanations on how to intergrate a real-world view into the virtual reality world and why we take the steps as shown.

+### General approach
+When using Unity with Varjo XR-3 one can create Mixed-Reality settings by rendering certain parts of the world from the VR view, and other parts from the built-in camera of the headset.
+When `Varjo Video Pass-through` is enabled, you will see the image from the video pass-through cameras when your application renders 0 in the color buffer.
+That means if an object has RGB(0,0,0) and Alpha-Channel (0), then the surface of the object will be rendered with the view from the real-world cameras.

+We can either make the camera clear, that means make the skies RGBA(0,0,0,0), to make or VR-world appear inside the real-world **OR** we can put a stencil mask on a VR-ingame Object and make it show us the real-world.
+The pass-through video will be rendered inside the shape of the object.

+In our case, we want to have a simulated VR-car and VR-environment in which we drive in, but we want to see our hand and the real-world car front panel, with which we are interacting.

+To achieve this, we have to model our front-panel, insert it into the virtual car and put the stencil mask onto the front panel.
+This way we combine the VR-World with our real-world car front panel.

 ### Setting Up Varjo XR Plugin for Unity

 1. **Install Varjo XR Plugin**: Follow the instructions in the ["Getting Started with Varjo XR plugin for Unity"](https://developer.varjo.com/docs/unity-xr-sdk/getting-started-with-varjo-xr-plugin-for-unity) documentation.